documentationfor yFiles for HTML 3.0.0.1

 }

-The contextMenuItems property on GraphEditorInputMode and GraphViewerInputMode controls for which items the context menu events trigger when clicked.
-A more specific distinction can be obtained by overriding shouldPopulateContextMenu.
+The contextMenuItems property on GraphEditorInputMode and GraphViewerInputMode determines for which items the context menu events will trigger when clicked.
+You can make a more specific distinction per item by setting a custom populateContextMenuPredicate.

-The actual work is done by the ContextMenuInputMode which is a child input mode for both GraphEditorInputMode and GraphViewerInputMode.
+The ContextMenuInputMode does the actual work and is a child input mode for both GraphEditorInputMode and GraphViewerInputMode.

 validMenuLocationHitTestable